MY AGILITY TRAINING GOALS

 What To Do When a Mistake is Made

-1- If we are successful at the point where we messed up, I will REWARD the dog for correct response.
-I do not continue on with the sequence.
+When I am training, if a mistake is made, I do not stop and turn the dog around to send them to the correct obstacle.
+Most of the time, I will let my dog finish driving on the line they are on and end it as soon as I can without demotivating my dog.
+If it is an advanced, driven dog, then I will try to sequence again.
+If we are successful at the point where we messed up, I will REWARD the dog for the correct response.
+I do not continue with the sequence.
 I reward my dog for reading my cues correctly.
 If it is a new skill or particularly difficult skill, I will repeat this another time rewarding at the point where the original mistake was made.
-If my dog is not too tired, then I will try the whole sequence, but honestly this does not happen often as I do not want to run my dogs when they are tired (Remember that mental activity is just as exhausting as physical activity).
+If my dog is not too tired, then I will try the whole sequence, but, honestly, this does not happen often as I do not want to run my dogs when they are tired.
+(Remember that mental activity is just as exhausting as physical activity).

-2- If we were not successful, then I will BREAK IT DOWN.
-I DO NOT TRY THE SEQUENCE AGAIN but I break it down to work the skill.
+If we were not successful after the 2nd or 3rd try, then I will break it down.
+I DO NOT TRY THE SEQUENCE AGAIN but I break it down to work that specific skill.
 I don’t worry about doing the whole sequence but work on the issue that I am having.
-I break it down, work that part!!
-I will change something- I will get closer; start dog a obstacle before the problem area (back-chain), target or lure through the sequence.
-I will try again getting closer to where I was the first time I tried the sequence.
-I will not run the whole sequence because by this point, my dog is both mentally and physically tired.
+I will change something; I will get closer, start the dog an obstacle before the problem area (backchain), use a target, or lure through the sequence.
+I will try again, getting closer to where I was the first time I tried the sequence.
+I will not run the whole sequence because, by this point, my dog is both mentally and physically tired.